otto-de/edison-aws/edison-dynamodb/README.md

 ## DynamodbStatusDetailIndicator

 A StatusDetailIndicator is autoconfigured and regularly checks the availability of the DynamoDB.
-The indicator can be disabled by setting the property `edison.dynamodb.status.enabled=false`.
+The indicator can be disabled by setting the property `edison.aws.dynamodb.status.enabled=false`.

 ## DynamodbJobRepository